-WE’RE SEEING BIG changes to PENSIONS TO make them more attractive and accessible for young workers.
+We’re seeing big changes to pensions to make them more attractive and accessible for young workers.
 But are pensions the be-all and end-all, and should we be guilt-tripped into taking them out at a young age?
-Kicking off a new series on pensions, I look at how the pensions landscape has changed – BUT MAYBE NOT for the better
+I look at how the pensions landscape has changed – but maybe not for the better

 The question posed in my blog title may seem incendiary to many.
 But it has never been more appropriate.
 I have been thinking a lot about the issue in the past week after attending a lunch at the House of Lords.

 I was one of a select gathering invited by the International Longevity Centre, chaired by Baroness Greengross, to discuss how poorer people may lose out on advice when it comes to sussing out pensions.
-To cut a long story short, the concern is fuelled by new changes to the way financial advisors will charge their clients, cutting out commission and trail-based fees in favour of upfront – and much more visible – charges.
+To cut a long story short, the worry is fuelled by new changes to the way financial advisors will charge their clients, cutting out commission and so-called “trail” fees in favour of upfront – and much more visible – charges.

 But what struck me about the discussion was that bigger elephant in the room; how young people are shunning pensions altogether.